Key in lock symbolizing inheriting a house that is paid off

 Probate

-It can be a complex, time-consuming process involving various legal and administrative tasks since it includes:
+It can be a complex, time-consuming process involving various paperwork and legal proceedings, such as:

 • Validating the will